-DYNAMIC SECTOR INCOME TRUST, SERIES 6
+DIVERSIFIED INCOME AND GROWTH TRUST, SERIES 4

-The Trust is a unit investment trust designated Smart Trust, Dynamic Sector Income Trust, Series 6.
-The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of publicly traded common stock of companies and of closed-end investment companies.
+The Trust is a unit investment trust designated Smart Trust, Diversified Income and Growth Trust, Series 4.
+The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of common stock of closed-end investment companies.
 The Sponsor cannot assure that the Trust will achieve this objective.
-The minimum purchase is 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).
+The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).